-The departmental Promotion and Tenure Review Committee shall receive the form and accompanying materials from the candidate and finish compiling the record of the candidate's teaching, scholarship and service in accordance with the Provost's guidelines.
+The Departmental PRT Committee shall receive the form and accompanying materials from the candidate and finish compiling the record of the candidate's teaching, scholarship and service in accordance with the Provost's guidelines.
 The deadline for application is determined annually and generally occurs around the beginning of January.
 See Application Process above, under Responsibilities of Applicants for more information.